chrisbrasington/nextfest/2024_June_awards.md

 [Uncle Chop's Rocket Shop](https://store.steampowered.com/app/1849790/Uncle_Chops_Rocket_Shop/) - https://discord.com/channels/270032432747642881/1249870561119830056/1251790778821509230

-Because `Uncle Chop's Rocket Shop` had be dying and failing to repair so many spaceships and I saw A FRACTION an absolutely small amount of the puzzles - I want to master this.
+Because `Uncle Chop's Rocket Shop` had me dying and failing to repair so many spaceships and I saw A FRACTION an absolutely small amount of the puzzles - I want to master this.
 I want to pay rent.
 I want to figure out how to beat this damn game.

 # Funniest